cseferlis/OMDSMod4/Homework 3b/Synapse SQL Script, External Table Creation, and Data Visualization/README.md

   - Use the query results to create a visual representation of the data.
   - This can be a bar chart or line graph that displays the number of crashes per year.

-## Submission
+## Completion

-1. **Screenshot of SQL Query and Plot**:
+1. **What your SQL Query and Plot should look like**:
-   - Include a screenshot of your SQL query and the resulting plot from Synapse Studio.
    - <img src="../../images/hw3b/hw7-screenshot.png" alt="Screenshot" width="400">
+   - If not?
+Make sure to check in with the LFs for support.